eriaht/Reading-Critically/README.md

 <br/>
 <br/>
 ## 2. Clarifying and Summarizing
-Clarifying means making a clear understanding of what you read or saw.
-A good way of making sure you understand the material you have just read is to ask yourself questions about the material.
-In your answers to your questions restate the content in your own words.
+Clarifying means having a clear understanding of what you read or saw.
+A good way to make sure you understand the material you have just read is to ask yourself questions about the material.
+In your answers to your questions, restate the content in your own words.
 <br/>
 Summarizing means restating what you just read with fewer words.
 When summarizing, state the main ideas and most important details in your own words, reducing what you just read into a brief report of its general ideas.
 <br/>